imor/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 src/lsm_storage.rs
 ```

-Now that you have multiple levels of SSTs, you can modify your read path to include the SSTs from the new levels.
+Now that you have multiple levels of SSTs, you can modify your read path to include SSTs from the new levels.
 You will need to update the scan/get function to include all levels below L1.
 Also, you might need to change the `LsmStorageIterator` inner type again.

 To test your implementation interactively,